National Heroes Square (Malaysia)

 The National Heroes Square (Dataran Pahlawan Negara) is a monument and war memorial in Putrajaya, Malaysia.
-The memorial is located at Precinct 1 to replace the National Monument (Tugu Negara) as a venue of Warriors Day (Hari Pahlawan).
-The Heroes Square is laid down in a similar pattern to that of Horse Guards Parade.
+The memorial is located at Precinct 1 to replace the Tugu Negara as a venue for Hari Pahlawan.

 History

-Completed on 2016, it is the location of the celebration of Warriors Day every year in Malaysia in accordance with the ruling of the National Fatwa Council in 1998 and the latest in April 2009.
+Completed on 2016, it is the location of the celebration of Heroes Day every year in Malaysia in accordance with the ruling of the National Fatwa Council in 1998 and the latest in April 2009.
 Also, the new square held its first ever Trooping the Colour the same year.